the-teacher/rails7-startkit/README.md

 ## `bin/` commands

-:warning: `ruby bin/exec` - Windows users should use `ruby` explicitly
+❤️ :warning: `bin/exec` - Linux and MacOS users can skip using `ruby`

-:warning: `bin/exec` - Linux and MacOS users can skip using `ruby`
+💙 :warning: `ruby bin/exec` - Windows users should use `ruby` explicitly

 From the root of the project